Censorship in Islamic societies: Tunisia

-Censorship in non-Islamic countries

-Several examples exist of incidences of self-censorship in non-Islamic countries.
+In Europe

 Denmark

 After 12 editorial cartoons, most of which depicted the Islamic prophet Muhammad, were published in the Danish newspaper Jyllands-Posten on 30 September 2005, Muslim groups in Denmark complained, and the issue eventually led to protests in many countries around the world, which included violent demonstrations and riots in some Islamic countries.

 According to The New York Times, many of the demonstrations eventually turned violent, resulting in "at least 200 deaths" globally.
 Several death threats and reward offers for killing those responsible for the cartoons were made, resulting in the cartoonists going into hiding.

 Netherlands

 Dutch film director Theo Van Gogh received death threats for making a film about the treatment of Muslim women by other Muslims, titled Submission and was eventually murdered in 2004 by an Islamic radical in retribution.
 A letter pinned to Van Gogh's body with a knife was a death threat to Ayaan Hirsi Ali who provided the script and the voice-over for the film.